-Sarcoidosis is a rare multisystem disease of idiopathic etiology with an incidence ranging from 1-40 per 100,000 cases and the hallmark histologic feature of noncaseating granulomas.
-Sarcoidosis most commonly affects the lungs, accounting for approximately 95% of cases, followed by involvement of the skin and lymph nodes.
-He most common sites of extrapulmonary sarcoidosis are the reticuloendothelial system, ocular structures, and musculoskeletal structures, and involvement of the reticuloendothelial system is present in almost one-third of patients with sarcoidosis.
-The characteristics of sarcoidosis vary depending on organ involvement, and the symptoms at presentation vary according to the sex of the patient.
-Female patients tend to have skin or eye involvement, whereas male patients more commonly present with cardiac sarcoidosis.
-Sec.
+Sarcoidosis is a rare multisystem disease of idiopathic etiology with an incidence ranging from 1-40 per 100,000 cases and the hallmark histologic feature of noncaseating granulomas.1-3 Sarcoidosis most commonly affects the lungs, accounting for approximately 95% of cases, followed by involvement of the skin and lymph nodes.
+1-4 The most common sites of extrapulmonary sarcoidosis are the reticuloendothelial system, ocular structures, and musculoskeletal structures, and involvement of the reticuloendothelial system is present in almost one-third of patients with sarcoidosis.2-5 The characteristics of sarcoidosis vary depending on organ involvement, and the symptoms at presentation vary according to the sex of the patient.
+Female patients tend to have skin or eye involvement, whereas male patients more commonly present with cardiac sarcoidosis.2,6 organs such as the spleen alone, the accessory spleen in the greater omentum, or the liver and spleen.

-Intraabdominal sarcoidosis without pulmonary involvement is extremely rare; studies have shown that isolated intraabdominal sarcoidosis represents only approximately 10% of sarcoidosis cases.^{7,8} In most of these cases, the isolated extrapulmonary sarcoidosis was confined to one or two organs such as the spleen alone, 7 the accessory spleen in the greater omentum, 8 or the liver and spleen.
-9
+Intraabdominal sarcoidosis without pulmonary involvement is extremely rare; studies have shown that isolated intraabdominal sarcoidosis represents only approximately 10% of sarcoidosis cases.
+In most of these cases, the isolated extrapulmonary sarcoidosis was confined to one or two